TomaszWoloszyn983/mood-design-gift-shop/README.md

 ```

 ### **Post**
 Posts can be published in the Home Page by the admin to inform guests users about the news about the Shop.
-Posts can be also automatically sent to Newsletter users to chosen by the admin.
+Posts can also be automatically sent to Newsletter users to be chosen by the admin.
 The class contains fields such as posts title, publishing date, author/designer, image and content and also a list of email addresses of newsletter users.

 ```python